boboballu/Bobo_nvim_dotfiles/README.md

         - added ufo plugin that handles vscode like folds
         - fixed auto complete when pressing enter in vim-cmp
         - tmux - clipboard fixes.
-Resurrecting some old configs and disable C-a as prefix2
+Resurrecting some old configs and disable C-a as prefix2 Jan-25-2024 :
+    Karabiner :
+        - Karabiner elements config added to the repo.
+This config excludes all the vnc tools and terminal emulators like kitty, iterm2 etc.
+        - Updated the mac "finder" to use the default keymapings
+        - Added commented_sections.json that holds all the don't use keymappings.
+This in a separate file becsuse the json config doesn't accept comments.